sirrah23/SafariBookmarklet/README.md

 of the book that has been read by you.

 ## Usage
-1. Go to your queue page on Safari Books
+1. Go to your queue page on Safari Books and leave it open
-2. Copy paste this javascript into your browser
+2. Copy paste this javascript onto the url bar
-3. Append "javascript:" to the front of what you just copy pasted
+3. Prepend **javascript:** to the javascript you just pasted
 4. Press enter and let the bookmarklet do its magic